martn2023/housing-prices-ML-supervised-learning/README.md

 - You can get the same randomized outcomes based on the seed value across multiple devices - it doesn't mean there was no randomness!
 - I was surprised at how 95% of the time and effort was on data gathering and collection, just to get that juicy 5% of analysis and insight.
 If this wasn't a beginner project leveraging and existing dataset, it might have taken days or weeks just to build that data set of 20,000 rows and I'm not even sure how accurate and complete it would be.
 Reminds of how a finance team has a lot of bookkeepers and general ledger staff, but there's only 1 CFO gaining and communicating huge insights to the leadership team.

 ## Potential improvements:
->**PLACEHOLDER:**<br>
-- It might have helped to throw out the white noise features before running test data e.g. status as an Island property
+>**Code structure:**<br>
 - It was very cumbersome trying to re-use and modularize Pipeline code.
 If I was starting over from scratch, I might tuck that away in separate Python files outside the notebooks
+- The offshoot to the above is that I was forced to jam 3 notebooks into the 4th and final notebook.
+Ideally, I would have had
+  - notebook 4 for data prep
+  - notebook 5 for model selection and training
+  - notebook 6 for model evaluation

+>**Analysis:**<br>
+- It might have helped to throw out the white noise features before running test data e.g. status as an Island property

+>**Product/UI:**<br>
-- If I had unlimited time, I would have had a dedicated a section to showing examples of test data's predictions vs actuals
+- Completely out of scope for this quick beginner project, but it would be educational and maybe more convincing to the end user if I dedicated a section to showing a spreadsheet of test data's predictions vs. actuals for 15 randomly selected rows